rtavenar/hdr/content/parts/02/shapelets_cnn.md

 As presented in [Sec.
 1.2](../01/dtw.html), Dynamic Time Warping is a widely used similarity measure for time series.
-However, it suffers from its non differentiability and the fact that it does not satisfy metric properties.
+However, it suffers from its non differentiability and the fact that it does not satisfy the metric properties.
-Our goal in {% cite lods:hal-01565207 %} was to introduce a Shapelet model that extracts latent representations such that Euclidean distance between latent representations is as close as possible to Dynamic Time Warping between original time series.
+Our goal in {% cite lods:hal-01565207 %} was to introduce a Shapelet model that extracts latent representations such that the Euclidean distance between latent representations is a tight estimate of Dynamic Time Warping between original time series.
 The resulting model is an instance of a Siamese Network: